How to Repair a Leather Car Seat

 Leather car seat repair might seem like a job for the pros, but don’t discount the DIY options at your disposal.
 Here’s how to use budget-friendly repair kits to fix small tears in leather or vinyl car seats before they get big and ugly.

-If you walk around with tools in your pockets, don’t be surprised if you tear a hole in your car seat, sofa or easy chair.
+If you walk around with tools in your pockets, don’t be surprised if you tear a hole in your leather car seat, sofa or easy chair.
 If a perfect repair is important, call a pro to fix it (about $150).
 But if you just want to prevent further tearing, you can fix it yourself with a leather/vinyl repair kit.
 The kit is inexpensive, and the repair takes only an hour.
+(Here are 100 more car repair tasks you can do on your own.)
 But don’t expect perfection.
 You’ll still see the tear, and you probably won’t get a perfect colour match.
 However, this fix will contain the tear and look better than a gaping hole.

 Read on for DIY car maintenance tips on how to repair a tear in your leather seat.

-Buy a kit at any hardware store, home center or auto parts store (one choice is the 3M 08579 Leather and Vinyl Repair Kit).
+Buy a leather repair kit at any hardware store, home centre or auto parts store.
 Follow the cleaning instructions in the kit and trim the damaged area to remove any frayed edges.
-Then cut the backing fabric so it extends under the tear by at least 1/2 in.
+Then cut the backing fabric so it extends under the tear by at least 1/2-inch.
 Glue it in place and let it dry for the recommended time.

 Does your ride reek of cigarettes?
 Find out how to get rid of smoke smell once and for all.